plazi/catologueoflife-to-rdf/README.md

 # CatalogueOfLife to RDF converter

+> Usage: Whenever a tag is pushed or a release is created, the gihub action will run and attach a gzipped col.ttl.gz file to the release.

 - query.sparl is meant to be used with tarql to generate RDF from the `Taxon.tsv` file contained in the COL DWC archive

 ```